 - coal tar preparations, cortisone and other prescription creams

 - medications such as methotrexate, acitretin, cyclosporin and calcipotriol

 - ultraviolet light therapy.

 Biologic therapies for psoriasis

 Biologic therapies have revolutionised the treatment of psoriasis and greatly improved our understanding of how psoriasis works.
-As these treatments are expensive, the government only subsidises the cost for people with severe cases of the condition, and where all other treatment options have been exhausted.
+As these treatments are expensive, the government only subsidises the cost for patients with severe cases of the disease and where all other treatment options have been exhausted.

 Where to get help